dynamodb-toolbox/dynamodb-toolbox/docs/docs/4-schemas/14-actions/1-parse.md

 :::

-You can use the `ParsedValue` type to explicitely type an object as a parsing output:
+You can use the `ParsedValue` type to explicitly type an object as a parsing output object:

 ```ts
 import type { ParsedValue } from 'dynamodb-toolbox/schema/actions/parse'